Biodegradable Plastics

 Defra Publishes Post-Implementation Review of England's Plastic Straws, Cotton Buds and Stirrers Regulations

-Defra's review of England's single-use plastic bans confirms environmental benefits but identifies widespread non-compliance in the retail and hospitality sectors.
-Companies should prepare for intensified market surveillance and stricter scrutiny of 'biodegradable' or 'reusable' claims on alternative products.
+Defra's review of England's single-use plastic bans confirms environmental effectiveness while identifying widespread non-compliance in the retail and hospitality sectors.
+Companies should prepare for intensified market surveillance and stricter scrutiny of alternative product claims, particularly those marketed as biodegradable or reusable.

 gov.ukUnited KingdomUnited Kingdom